BasicVariable/Island-Ads/README.md

 # rwait_max; the maximum amount of time the bot will wait to attempt to create another add (recommended to stay at above 22minutes/1320000 milliseconds)

 # posttop; enabling this (by setting it from false to true) will force the bot to add your top 4 items (sorted by rolimons value) to the offer side of the trade Ad

+# restate; enabling this (by setting it from false to true) will restate your last outbound (in which you still have the items for) as a trade Ad (usefull for trade bots)

 # webhook_url; the discord webhook url the bot will use to notify you of attempted Ads